Yagasaki7K/yagasaki7k/README.md

 My name is Anderson Marlon.
 I currently live in Campinas, Brazil and my work is to solve bugs at my community or projects.

-On my free time, I manage the @ApertureLabs community, which is basically a place where beginners search for people who wants to help new developers to find a direction of "know how" to code and solve bugs daily.
+On my free time, I manage the <a href="https://discord.gg/nyTRNSV" target="_blank">@ApertureLabs</a> community, which is basically a place where beginners search for people who wants to help new developers to find a direction of "know how" to code and solve bugs daily.

 Nowadays I decided to focus on my community, Aperture Labs to grow and teache others developers.
-In addition to, build solutions from internet like a Web Essentials, Alô Garapa, Discord Bot and more ...
+In addition to, build solutions from internet like a <a href="https://webessentials.com.br" target="_blank">Web Essentials</a>, Alô Garapa, Discord Bot, Landing Page and more ...

 ## Detailed information